 To make individual puddings, pour the batter into standard muffin moulds.
 Use either buttered metallic moulds - even better, non-stick or silicone moulds so no greasing is necessary.

-How to Make the Ultimate Sticky Toffee Pudding
+How to Make the Best Sticky Toffee Pudding Ever

 First make the toffee sauce and set aside for later.
-You'll need to bake the cake with some of it - it's what gives it the extra moist and lush appeal!
+You'll need to bake the cake with some of it - it's what makes it extra moist and lush.

 - For individual puddings: Pour ¼ of the sauce (about a dessert spoon) at the bottom of each muffin cavity.
 Top with the batter until ⅓ from the top, giving enough room for the batter to rise.
 Bake for 25 minutes.